-3.6.4.11 Types of Transponders Must be Proposed
+3.6.4.11 Three Types of Transponders Must be Proposed

-An interior Transponder and an exterior Transponder type must be proposed.
-The interior Transponders proposed must be a Transponder type that provides no feedback to the customer.
-Proposers must submit pricing on both types of Transponders.
+Two types of An interior Transponders and an exterior Transponder type must be proposed.
+The interior Transponders proposed must include be a Transponder type that provides no feedback to the customer and a Transponder type that provides audio feedback to the customer.
+Proposers must submit pricing on all threeboth types of Transponders.
 The Joint Board encourages proposers to also discuss other available types of Transponders and the advantages of using each in their proposal response.

-If additional types of Transponders become available during the design phase, the Joint Board reserves the right to require that the new technology be made available by the ETC Contractor to the Joint Board.
+If additional types of Transponders become available during the design phase, the Joint Board reserves the right to require that the new technology be made available by the ETC Contractor at no additional cost to the Joint Board.